65487123/LXU-Cache/README.md

 ## Major changes in the new version

-    Originally the return value was a Response object, which was serialized using protobuf.
+    1.0.1：Originally the return value was a Response object, which was serialized using protobuf.
 Version 1.0.1 changed the return value to a single string, canceling protobuf serialization.

   [Source code of client](https://github.com/65487123/LxuCache-Client)